-To the knowledge of the Company, no informed person (as defined in National Instrument 51-102 - Continuous Disclosure Obligations) of Canaccord Genuity and no known associate or affiliate of any such informed person, has or has had any material interest, direct or indirect, in any transaction since April 1, 2019, or in any proposed transaction which has materially affected or would materially affect the Canaccord Genuity Group.
+To the knowledge of the Company, no informed person (as defined in National Instrument 51-102 - Continuous Disclosure Obligations) of Canaccord Genuity and no known associate or affiliate of any such informed person, has or has had any material interest, direct or indirect, in any transaction since April 1, 2020, or in any proposed transaction which has materially affected or would materially affect the Canaccord Genuity Group and as described in the preceding paragraph.

-Interest of Certain Persons in Matters to be Acted Upon
+Interest of certain persons in matters to be acted upon

-None of the persons who are or have been directors or executive officers of the Company at any time since April 1, 2019, the proposed nominees for election to the Board of Directors of the Company or the associates or affiliates of those persons have any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in any matter to be acted upon at the Meeting other than the election of directors.
+None of the persons who are or have been directors or executive officers of the Company at any time since April 1, 2020, the proposed nominees for election to the Board of Directors of the Company or the associates or affiliates of those persons have any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in any matter to be acted upon at the Meeting other than the election of directors.

-Other Matters to be Acted Upon
+Other matters to be acted upon